learn-co-curriculum/react-hooks-hogwild/README.md

   Hogpix are located in the 'public/hog-imgs', but when you indicate the image source, leave 'public' off the image source url.

 ## Styling
-  We've imported the Semantic library to keep your piggies looking pretty. to keep your hogs in columns, make sure their parent container has the class "ui grid container".
+  We've imported the Semantic library to keep your piggies looking pretty.
+To keep your hogs in columns, make sure their parent container has the class "ui grid container".
 The children in the columns should have class "ui eight wide column".
 (Semantic uses a grid with a default of 16 units wide, so 8-wide will make two columns and 4-wide will make 4 columns.)
 Semantic will take care of assigning the columns for you.
+You can also try implementing [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog.